-Let’s talk about traveling and the environment.
+Let’s talk about traveling and the environment

 To us, connecting with other cultures is one of the most valuable learning experiences you can have.
 Being daughters of two military officers has brought us along on many travels, and we have moved across the world all through-out our childhood.
 And honestly, nothing has been more educational!
-(Maybe that’s why we like to keep this blog in English too, hah.)

 As a platform sharing inspiration on how to live more eco-friendly, traveling is a part of our lifestyle that has led to many questions.
 We’ve spent hours and hours to figure out how we can combine all our daily environmental efforts and still be able to have the freedom to travel without making a large negative impact on the environment.
 As we are super dedicated in our daily life and even embark on crazy projects like our month without plastic, we want to include all aspects of our lifestyle into this climate-positive way of living.
-We want to share the best solution we have found yet, and how we plan to deal with our upcoming travels and emissions – and would love for you to do the same!
+We want to share the best solutions we have found yet, and how we plan to deal with our upcoming travels and emissions – and would love for you to do the same!

 Why is this important?